chengwang88/deltavina/README.md

 How to use
 -------
-Please see the Tutorial.pdf or visit http://www.nyu.edu/projects/yzhang/DeltaVina
+Please see the DeltaVinaTutorial.pdf or visit http://www.nyu.edu/projects/yzhang/DeltaVina